eslint/eslint/docs/developer-guide/working-with-rules.md

 };
 ```

-Once you have an instance of `SourceCode`, you can use the methods on it to work with the code:
+Once you have an instance of `SourceCode`, you can use the following methods on it to work with the code:

 * `getText(node)` - returns the source code for the given node.
 Omit `node` to get the whole source.
 * `getAllComments()` - returns an array of all comments in the source.